superidol1890/Among-Us-Mod-Pack/README.md

 https://github.com/EnhancedNetwork/BetterAmongUs-Public - A client-sided mod that enhances the experience for the popular game Among Us!

-https://github.com/EnhancedNetwork/TheBetterRoles-Public - A thrilling mod for Among Us that expands gameplay by introducing new roles for Crewmates, Imposters, and Neutrals.
-Plus, The Better Roles brings a selection of custom hats and commands for an enhanced in-game experience!

-https://github.com/scp222thj/MalumMenu - An easy-to-use Among Us cheat menu with a simple GUI and lots of useful modules.

-https://github.com/yanpla/yanplaRoles - Among Us mod that adds a few roles
+https://github.com/scp222thj/MalumMenu - An easy-to-use Among Us cheat menu with a simple GUI and lots of useful modules. https://github.com/yanpla/yanplaRoles - Among Us mod that adds a few roles

 https://builds.bepinex.dev/projects/bepinex_be -modding framework used by a lot of Among Us mods and a great place to start learning how to make your own mod